Fourier-based Inversion of Partial X-ray Transforms in n Dimensions

 The study of inversion theory of the X-ray transform, or partial versions of it, is perhaps best known through the work of \emph{A. M. Cormack} \cite{cormack1963, cormack1964, cormack1982}, dating 1963 onwards which, together with the work of \emph{G. N. Hounsfield} on imaging the human brain \cite{hounsfield1980computed}, led to a shared 1979 \emph{Nobel Prize in Physiology or Medicine ``for the development of computer assisted tomography''}.
 Initially, analytic inversion theory was confined to reconstruction from parallel-beam data.
 (Or, of course, data from a cone-beam or other sort of geometry may be rearranged into a parallel-beam format, at large computational expense.)
 The parallel-beam inversion theory is relatively simple due to one \emph{Fourier slice theorem}.\footnote{ The earliest application of the Fourier Slice Theorem to signal analysis is not known by us.
-An early reference is \cite{bracewell1956strip}. } Besides this, it seems numeric methods were used to tackle the inverse problem more-or-less as a large but generic linear algebra problem \cite{gordon1970algebraic} (ART), which was later improved to minimise a certain error function of the reconstruction at an enormous expense of computation time\footnote{ The relative computational expense of SIRT is related to the size of the reconstruction, and it may have been very adequate at the time.} \cite{gilbert1972iterative} (SIRT); see also \cite{goitein1972three} for a more generic error minimisation algorithm.
-Much later, a method was published to speed up ART by exploiting parallel-beam geometry \cite{andersen1984simultaneous} (SART).
-To combat measurement noise, an alternative method of reconstruction was proposed which again came at great computational expense \cite{lange1984reconstruction} (EMTR).
-Notably, there also came a very popular \emph{inexact} reconstruction method for circular cone-beam scans \cite{feldkamp1984practical} (FDK).
-In this author's opinion, the outstanding contribution of \cite{feldkamp1984practical} was to rephrase an impractical reconstruction formula derived from the Radon transform into one which was phrased in terms of a convolution, which is fast to compute on modern hardware due to the Fast Fourier Transform.
+An early reference is \cite{bracewell1956strip}. } Besides this, it seems numeric methods were used to tackle the inverse problem more-or-less as a large but generic linear algebra problem \cite{gordon1970algebraic} (ART; 1970), which was later improved to minimise a certain error function of the reconstruction at an enormous expense of computation time\footnote{ The relative computational expense of SIRT is related to the size of the reconstruction, and it may have been very adequate at the time.} \cite{gilbert1972iterative} (SIRT; 1972); see also \cite{goitein1972three} (1972) for a more generic error minimisation algorithm, and \cite{scales1987tomographic} for the `conjugate gradient method' (CGM; 1987) applied in tomography.
+Much later, a method was published to speed up ART by exploiting parallel-beam geometry \cite{andersen1984simultaneous} (SART; 1984).
+To combat measurement noise, an alternative method of reconstruction was proposed which again came at great computational expense \cite{lange1984reconstruction} (EMTR; 1984).